Commodification of water: Likelihood of full commodification

-Water Colonization
+Water colonization

 Only one half of one percent of water on earth is fresh, liquid, and accessible.
 Some communities in the Middle East, South-Central Africa, Northern China, Western United States, and Mexico live in areas completely devoid of fresh water.
 More than half of the completely dry countries are in Sub-Saharan Africa, affecting a total of nearly one billion people.
 Despite this, water bottling corporations, energy development companies, and mining operations continue to siphon water from politically or economically poorer nearby communities.
 Using water in that way at this rate is primarily detrimental to poorer marginalized and indigenous communities.
 Examples of this are common worldwide, but are especially dangerous when the oppressive companies set their sights on drier regions of the world.
 Water colonization expresses itself in ways similar to grander colonization.
 The capturing and acquisition of land by violence or coercion, adaptation to the culture or proceedings of the nearby people, and misguided post-hoc justification are all aspects of colonization, even on this smaller scale.
 The consequences are also very similar.
 At threat of state violence, the residents of the community are rendered politically powerless, often end up paying for the colonization in all ways, and are left with the political, economic, and environmental consequences.
 The major difference is that this colonization is usually conducted by the local or state governments or corporations.
-Although these operations don't often include violence, there have been examples of paramilitary groups being hired to defend corporations.
+Although these operations do not often involve violence, there have been examples of paramilitary groups being hired to defend corporations.
 These paramilitary groups have been known to kill protesters, community members, and accidental trespassers.
 They are also mostly purchased by the large corporations, especially for mining operations.